 – Decent plastics for the price, my wife loved the pretty pretty colors.
 Jokes aside they are really nice to look at if you like the colors.

 – Detachable cables and yes the “silver” upgrade might be a good idea if you want to tame that wire above your ears, plus from user measurements the cable does have a slighter lower impedance.

 – Due to the fact they have balanced armatures inside they are a little more fragile than most KZ earphones, so keep that in mind.

 – ZST without the balanced armature, these sound more balanced than the ZST Pro but they are more veiled and sometimes very plain sounding.
-Note that they are not bad sounding but are not fun for my style of music.

 – Similar in construction to the ZST Pro but in a more discrete color theme.